thomasvance/CryptoClustering/README.md

 Analysis of Having the Same Optimal k Value Consistency in Data Structure:

 The fact that both datasets (original and PCA-transformed) yield the same k value indicates that the inherent structure and distribution of the data remain consistent even after dimensionality reduction.
-This suggests that the most significant patterns or clusters in the data are preserved, allowing K-Means to effectively identify the same number of clusters in both scenarios.
+This suggests that the most significant patterns or clusters in the data are preserved, allowing K-Means to effectively identify the same number of clusters in both scenarios.<br>

 Effectiveness of PCA:

 Since PCA aims to reduce dimensionality while retaining as much variance as possible, achieving the same optimal k means that the reduced dimensions (PCA1 and PCA2) capture enough information from the original features.
 It indicates that PCA is effective in simplifying the dataset without losing critical information that contributes to the clustering.